Yusuke Kato

 At the age of 14, he went to Argentina to learn football, and after graduating from high school, went to Argentina again to play football.

 He is the first Japanese football player to play in the first division (Primera Division) after promoting from the U-20 in Argentina.

 Antonio Mohamed, the manager of that time, said, “Kato is my son.
 He has a great scoring ability.”

 The manager Osvaldo Ardiles said, “He can definitely play well in J League.”

 The teammates who have played together so far are Javier Pastore, Dani Osvaldo, Joaquín Larrivey and Mario Bolatti.

 When he played in Thailand, he played under Sven-Göran Eriksson and was said, “I assure that Kato’s ability to play in Thailand’s top team.”

 Career

 Argentina

 Kato made Japanese football history when he joined Argentine Primera División side Huracán.
-He stayed there from 2006–2010 making 15 league appearances and scoring once.
+He stayed there from 2006 to 2010 making 15 league appearances and scoring once.
 Kato scored his first goal for Huracán against Talleres de Cordoba in 2007.